adituriya/vagrant-debops/README.md

 ready-to-deploy applications (Gitlab, DokuWiki, Etherpad, Nextcloud...).

-Plus, it is highly extensible: if your project requires something else, you can write your own Ansible roles (or use third-party roles) and include these in your DebOps playbook(s).
+Plus, it is highly extensible: if your project requires something else, you can write your own Ansible roles (or use third-party roles).

 ## Project Layout

 `./config` contains the DebOps project.
 It is where you define your dev server environment(s).
-This folder will be mounted to the guest VM as `/home/vagrant/debops` which consequently is where you will run `debops`.
+Mapped to `/home/vagrant/debops` on the guest VM, which is where you will run `debops`.

 `./src` contains your source code (to be written), and an example `Vagrantfile` (to be modified).
-This folder gets mounted to the guest VM as `/vagrant`, which is where your project will be served from.
+Mapped to `/vagrant` on the guest VM, which is where your project will be served from.

-If all goes well, DebOps will run as part of the initial provisioning, the first time you `vagrant up`.
+If all goes well (see Configuration, below), DebOps will run as part of the initial provisioning, the first time you `vagrant up`.
 Subsequently, you can use `vagrant ssh` to connect to the instance, then `cd debops && debops` (details below).

 ## Installation

-To set up a new project, open a terminal and change to the parent directory where you want to create a new project, then
+To create a new project using this template, open a terminal and change to the parent directory where you want to create the project, then

 ```
 git clone https://github.com/adituriya/vagrant-debops.git